1998 •PlayStation 1

 Every handheld makes tradeoffs somewhere, even when the spreadsheet leaves them unstated.
 The smartest shortlist is usually the one that sees the flaw clearly and decides it is either acceptable or disqualifying before the credit card comes out.

 Game Case GBA CM3 is best framed as a machine for players who want a balanced handheld that can stretch beyond the basics.
-The smartest handheld purchases usually happen when the buyer matches the hardware to a play style instead of falling for the loudest marketing line.
+That may sound obvious, but it is the difference between buying a handheld that becomes a habit and one that turns into a drawer resident.

 The horizontal shape matters here because it changes comfort, portability, and the kind of nostalgia the device leans into.
 The fact that it runs Linux (RetroPie) also affects what kind of setup work, app ecosystem, and tinkering ceiling buyers should expect.